Matrix multiplication#

 which continues to improve the arithmetic intensity.

 One final step we can do with NKI is to optimize the layout of the loaded tiles to improve DMA efficiency.
-This is done through arranging the order of dimensions in nl.ndarray and marking the partition dimension.
+This is done by arranging an array of blocks, such that the partition dimension in the nl.ndarray that allocates them remains aligned with the first dimension.

 By putting all these optimizations together, we can use NKI to implement optimized matrix multiplication for different sizes.
 Note that different sizes of input matrices require different optimization plans.
 The following code optimizes for large matrix multiplication where the free dimensions of both input matrices are multiples of 2048 and the contraction dimension is a multiple of 512.